Dhs Inicia Un Esfuerzo Coordinado Para Desestimar Las Audiencias Judiciales De Inmigración Y Arrestar Inmediatamente a Personas

 1. Evaluating your eligibility for a T Visa

-2. Gathering and organizing necessary documentation
+2. Gathering and organizing the necessary documentation

 3. Completing and filing all required forms accurately